BuddhistCAT/New-Project-Template/documentation/README.md

 **NOTE:** The language settings here have to correspond with the language settings from [Step-2: Configure the languages](#step-2-configure-the-languages).
 The default is `bo` and `en`.

-Once project is created, after clicking `Settings` below the name of the project on the left navigation pane, go to the bottom of the `General` settings and check `My project is a non-commercial Open Source project` and paste the URL of the Github repository for your project in the opening text field.
-Click `Save changes`.

-**NOTE:** If your project is not available in [Creative Commons](https://creativecommons.org/) or other permissive open source license, you have to pay for Transifex.

 ## Step-5: Making the connection between Github and Transifex

-Start by clicking the project name on the left navigation pane, and then choosing `Settings`.
+Start by clicking the project name on the left navigation pane, and then choosing `Settings` from the menu that opens after clicking the project name.

 From `Settings` choose `Integrations` tab and under the section `Github` click `Link Repository`.
 Select the repository you want to connect from the dropdown menu under `Transifex will pull content from this repository.`.
-Then select `main` from the drop down under `
-The integration will work with this branch only.` Click `Next`.
+Then select `transifex` from the drop down under `The integration will work with this branch only.` Then click `Next`.

-Make sure that under `Add a path to your YAML config file` it says `transifex.yml` and click `Apply`.
+In the next step in the dialogue, titled `Select files to synchronize`, click `Next`.
+There is nothing to be done in this step.

+In the final step in the dialogue, titled `Sync content options`, choose `100% translated, and `Commit directly`.

+Sometimes it takes a moment for Transifex to sync the project, so you might click `Send to GitHub` under the `Integrations` tab where you automatically return having completed the above steps.
+Clicking `Send to Github` will open a new dialogue, where you want to add `1` as the value to `threshold pertentage`.

 Set `Push translations` to `100% translated or updated (for 100% translated) and under `How would you like Transifex to push translations to GitHub?` choose `Commit directly`.
 Then click `Save & Sync`.

 ## Step-6: Starting working in Transifex

 You are now all set and ready to translate.
 Have fun!

+## Additional steps for those wanting to use Transifex for free

+Once a new project is created, after clicking `Settings` below the name of the project on the left navigation pane, go to the bottom of the `General` settings and check `My project is a non-commercial Open Source project` and paste the URL of the Github repository for your project in the opening text field.
+Click `Save changes`.

+**NOTE:** If your project is not available in [Creative Commons](https://creativecommons.org/) or other permissive open source license, you have to pay for Transifex.